npnkhoi/npnkhoi.github.io/_posts/2025-03-02-memecraft.md

 Having defined the problem clearly, the rest of the job is rather easy for the authors.
 They designed a clever VLM system to generate the fill text for the meme.
 They first generate an *image description* for the tempolate using LLaVA-7B (the original version).
-After that, the it becomes a text-to-text generation problem, whereby they experimented with ChatGPT, Llama, and LLaVA to generate the fill text.
-For example, the prompt would be:
+After that, it becomes a text-to-text problem.
+They experimented with ChatGPT, Llama, and LLaVA, using them in zero-shot prompting manner to generate the fill text.
+The entire system does not involve any training, only inference.
+For example, a prompt to generate the fill text to raise aware on climate change would be:

 > Generate a caption to turn the image into a humorous meme that highlights the
 > Causes of Climate Change to Support it.